kingsdigitallab/kings-past/src/moments/11/anti-apartheid-movement.md

 ---
-title: '"The Anti-apartheid movement and King’s"'
+title: 'The Anti-apartheid movement and King’s'
 tags:
   - moment
   - essay